peterhcharlton/ppg-beats/docs/functions/assess_multiple_datasets.md

 ##  Inputs
 +   none

-+   NB: the 'ppg_beat_detector_assessment' function, which is called by this function, requires a dataset to analyse
++   although the datasets to be analysed should be specified in the 'setup_universal_params' function, and their paths should be specified in the 'specify_path_of_dataset_file' function.

 ##  Outputs
 +   Plots illustrating the performance of PPG beat detectors.